linux4sam/egt/docs/src/fonts.md

-namespace egt { inline namespace v1 {
-/**

  @page fonts Fonts

 This chapter discusses how to to use fonts.

 @section fonts_font Font Class

-The interface for working with fonts in EGT is the Font class.
+The interface for working with fonts in EGT is the egt::Font class.
 This class handles properties related to working with fonts, but there are still some other libraries in play.
-Underneath, the Font class uses Fontconfig and Freetype for finding and rendering fonts.
+Underneath, the egt::Font class uses Fontconfig and Freetype for finding and rendering fonts.

-Creating and assigning a Font to a specific widget involves using the Widget::font() member function.
+Creating and assigning a egt::Font to a specific widget involves using the egt::v1::Widget::font() member function.

 @code{.cpp}
-Button btn("Press Me");
+egt::Button btn("Press Me");
-auto customfont = Font("Serif", 25, Font::weightid::bold, Font::slantid::italic);
+auto customfont = egt::Font("Serif", 25, egt::Font::weightid::bold, egt::Font::slantid::italic);
 btn.font(customfont);
 @endcode